Home > Mexican Main Dishes > Instant Pot Shredded Beef Tamales

 This post may contains links affiliate links, please read our disclosure policy.

-Tamales are a common dish eaten during the holidays and can range from savory to sweet.
-Families traditionally make large batches and an assembly type line is helpful to get the process moving quickly.
+Tamales are a common holiday dish that can range from savory to sweet.
+Families traditionally make large batches, and an assembly line is helpful for getting the process moving quickly.

-The recipe I’m sharing with you is for a small batch, but of course can be doubled as needed.
+The recipe I’m sharing with you is for a small batch, but it can be doubled as needed.
 Make sure to save your bacon drippings for this recipe.
-Always strain it and store the drippings in the refrigerator.
+Strain the bacon grease and store the drippings in the refrigerator.

 Steps for Instant Pot Tamales

-First, you need an Instant Pot, I’m using the 8 qt model.
-If you don’t have one then the recipe can still be adapted to cook the shredded beef in a slow cooker or stove top, and steam the tamales on the stovetop.
+First, you need an Instant Pot.
+I’m using the 8-qt model.
+If you don’t have one, the recipe can still be adapted to cook the shredded beef in a slow cooker or on the stovetop and steam the tamales on the stovetop.

 Second, I mixed the masa in a stand mixer with a paddle attachment.
-If you don’t have one, then try using a handheld mixer or the traditional way of needing it with you hands.
-Fair warning, this will take you a good 15 minutes of mixing with you hands.
+If you don’t have one, try using a handheld mixer or the traditional way of mixing it with your hands.
+Fair warning: This will take you a good 15 minutes of mixing with your hands.

-Third, you need a good flavorful filling.
-The filling combinations are endless, and can be adapted to what you prefer.
+Third, you need a good, flavorful filling.
+The filling combinations are endless and can be adapted to your preferences.
 For these tamales, I made my easy Mexican Pot Roast, which is similar to ropa vieja.

 Other filling options: